John Turner (Mayflower passenger)

-John Turner (c.
-1590 – winter of 1620/21) was a passenger, along with his two sons, on the 1620 voyage of the historic Pilgrim ship the Mayflower.
+John Turner (1563 – winter of 1620/21) was a passenger, along with his two sons, on the 1620 voyage of the historic Pilgrim ship the Mayflower.
 He was a signatory to the Mayflower Compact and perished with his sons that first winter.

 English Origins

 Very little is known about his life in England, especially his origins.
 It is believed he may have come from Great Yarmouth in co.
 Norfolk, where there were several Turner families.

 Life in Leiden

 Per Banks, Turner may have been of the original Pilgrim contingent emigrating to Leiden in 1610 with Bradford and Brewster as in that year, John Turner, merchant, was recorded being admitted as a burgess (political official) of Leiden.

 He was of the Separatist church and is known to have lived in Leiden in 1610 and later with the record of him of September 27, 1610 in that city when he guaranteed the citizenship of Peter Boey and William Lisle.
 Turner was referred to as being a merchant during his time in Holland.

 Turner was involved in the Holland-England trade and in that capacity often carried letters between those Leideners in London and Holland.
 Records indicate that on June 10, 1620, John Turner did deliver a letter from the Leiden congregation to Robert Cushman, their chief agent in London.
 A few days later Turner returned to Leiden with letters as well as first-hand information from Cushman.

 Middelburg, Holland, located in Zeeland, was the center of the English business community and John Turner, being the concierge of the English merchant's house, was responsible for the transport of their mail.
 His name is found in the customs records in the transport of cargoes of English beer and pewter from London to Holland.